 - Timor-Leste

-Portugal citizenship gives you a Portuguese passport, recognized as one of the most powerful in the world.
+The Portuguese passport is also recognized as one of the most powerful in the world.
 Most passport power rankings have Portugal’s passport in the Top 10, with visa-free access to more than 180 countries and territories.

 These include high-value destinations like: